Metuisela Beitaki

 Metuisela Beitaki (born 16 October 1995) is a Fijian cricketer.
 He played in the 2015 ICC World Cricket League Division Six tournament.

-In August 2018, he played in Fiji's opening fixture of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament, against Vanuatu, top-scoring with 52 runs.
-He was the leading run-scorer for Fiji in the tournament, with 192 runs in six matches.
+In August 2018, Beitaki played in Fiji's opening fixture of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament, against Vanuatu, top-scoring with 52 runs.
+A left-handed wicket-keeper batsman, Beitaki was the leading run-scorer for Fiji in the tournament, with 192 runs in six matches.

-In July 2022, he was named in Fiji's Twenty20 International (T20I) squad for the 2022 ICC Men's T20 World Cup East Asia-Pacific Qualifier A in Vanuatu.
+He was part of Fiji's Twenty20 International (T20I) squad for the 2022 ICC Men's T20 World Cup East Asia-Pacific Qualifier A in Vanuatu.
 He made his T20I debut on 9 September 2022 against Vanuatu.